AuReMe/aucome/README.rst

     aucome check --run=ID [--cpu=INT] [-v] [--vv]

 This command will check if there is no character that will cause trouble.
-It will also create the proteome fasta file from the genbank.
+It will also create the proteome `FASTA <http://bioinformatics.org/annhyb/examples/seq_fasta.html>`__ file from the `GenBank <https://www.ncbi.nlm.nih.gov/Sitemap/samplerecord.html>`__.
 Also, this command will fill the 'all' row of analysis/group_template.tsv, with all the species from the studied_organisms folder.

-And for the annotation_based folder, if PGDBs contains folder, it will create the padmet and the sbml corresponding to these draft in PADMETs and SBMLs.
+And for the annotation_based folder, if PGDBs contains folder, it will create the `PADMET <https://padmet.readthedocs.io/en/latest/tutorial.html#padmet-format>`__ and the `SBML <https://sbml.org/documents/specifications/>`__ corresponding to these draft in PADMETs and SBMLs folders.

 Renconstruction command
 ~~~~~~~~~~~~~~~~~~~~~~~